 Optimize images

-Images can be a significant bottleneck in Laravel applications.
+Images can also be a significant bottleneck in Laravel applications.
 Large image files can take a long time to load, which can slow down the application.
 You can optimize images by compressing them, resizing them, and using a content delivery network (CDN) to deliver them faster.
+This is often easier than actual changes to an application, so evaluating image sizes is a great place to start when seeking to improve application performance.

 Use CDNs